ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 # III.
 Run as image

 These scripts simplify creating and running docker containers for your project.
-Their use is illustrated in the links above.
+See details in the sub-sections below.

 Important Notes:

-1. The docker compose steps use the created image, so you must perform this step first
+1. The docker compose steps (below) use the created image, so you must perform this step first

 2. The image must contain the security models created in the step above